-There are hundreds of green mould species, identified by its appearance of green spores.
-Green mould can also appear blue, black or pink depending on its maturity and can appear dusty or fuzzy depending on its species.
+While it typically appears as different shades of green, green mould may also appear blue, black or pink depending on its maturity.
+It can also appear either dusty or fuzzy depending on the species.

 Is Green Mould Dangerous?